CyberPhoenix90/aurum-webite/docs/documentation/classes.md

-Aurum does not officially support class based components.
-There are no advantages in using class based components especially in Aurum where render is only called once per instance.
+Aurum does not support class based components.
+Functional components in aurum are more intuitive because they are only rendered once per instance.
 So please use [functional components](#/getting_started/functional)